Universite-Gustave-Eiffel/NoiseModelling/Docs/Get_Started_Tutorial.rst

 To run the server, please execute "startup" from your own Geoserver folder :

-- NoiseModelling\\bin\\startup.bat for Windows Users
+- NoiseModelling.exe for Windows Users
-- NoiseModelling\\bin\\startup.sh for Linux Users (check authorize file execution in property of this file before)
+- NoiseModelling\\bin\\startup.sh for Linux and Mac Users (check authorize file execution in property of this file before)

 and wait until :literal:`INFO:oejs.Server:main:Started` is written in your command prompt.